 But its time to remind myself why I have to put myself out there again - its to raise money for our chosen charity Harrison's Fund, to help find a cure for our 5-year old son Austin, who has Duchenne muscular dystrophy, and other boys like him.
 A severe muscle wasting disease, typically affecting boys and putting them in a wheelchair by age 12 and with a life expectancy only into early 20's.
 No matter how much or how little I raise, I have to at least do what I can to try.

-This July - with my good friends Graham & Martin - we are going to be cycling from Biarritz on the Atlantic West Coast of France to Perpignan on the Mediterranean.
+This July I am going to be cycling from Biarritz on the Atlantic West Coast of France to Perpignan on the Mediterranean.
 But across the Pyrenees mountains in 4.5 days.
 To put it another way, 735km/456miles, encompassing 12,840m/42,125ft ascent.
 That's like cycling over Mount Everest 1.5 times!

 Most importantly though I wanted to give you an update on where some of the money raised over the past three years has been going and an update on Austin.